This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 While the proper fit is going to be important here, you also want to look into the amount of support you will get out of the insole.
 You do not want to go with the soft insoles when you suffer from shin splints.
 While the softer insoles are going to help ache your soothing feet for a bit, this will not work for long-term help.

-Cushioning Vs Firm Support
+Cushioning VS Firm Support

 If you spend a lot of time walking around, running, or spending time on hard surfaces, you want to go with an insert that will provide you with some flexible and firm support.
 A cushion can be nice for some foot issues, but it will not provide enough of the support that your heel and arches need, which can make the shin splints so much worse.